 0 2 * * * cd /path/to/myproject && /path/to/venv/bin/scrapy crawl quotes -o quotes.json

-Using Scrapy Shell
+Scrapy Shell for Testing Selectors

 scrapy shell 'https://quotes.toscrape.com/page/1/'